Skip To Content

 Earn a badge

-Once you successfully complete and pass the final assessment, you'll earn a digital badge that is instantly shareable to your social networks (including LinkedIn) which showcases your new skills and knowledge mastery.
+Once you successfully complete and pass the final assessment, you'll earn a digital badge that is instantly shareable to your social networks (including LinkedIn) and which showcases your new skills and knowledge mastery.

 Curtin Essentials Badge - Hexagon with curtin logo